davebenson/doom4-walkthrough/README.md

 Now, look left for some green marker lights on the cliff-like rocks.
 Jump up a few of them (follow the green marker lights), and on to the Upper Platform.

-Now, look for an broken bridge - jump there and cross another small bridge, to your first Rune Challenge: "Vacuum".
+Now, look for an broken bridge - jump there and cross another small bridge, to your first Rune Challenge, RUNE CHALLENGE 4.1: "Vacuum".
 This challenge is not too bad, and the rewards are quite good, so you should do it.
 Time is really of the essence on this challenge.

 After succeeding at the Rune Challenge, the Rune is NOT automatically equipped, so go to the Rune section of your Dossier and select the Vacuum Rune.